ModelEngineering/controlSBML/README.md

 that continuous integration is done only *without* ``slycot``.

 ## Version History
+* 1.0.4
+    * Fix bug so that makeStateSpace honors the time argument
 * 1.0.3
     * Fix bug with file path in _version
 * 1.0.1